TheCatFromGithub/ShiftEso/README.md

 # ShiftEso

-ShiftEso is a new esoteric programming language (esolang) created by TheCatFromGithub in 2025.
+**ShiftEso** is a new esoteric programming language (esolang) created by TheCatFromGithub in 2025.
 The following is a guide on how to use it.

 # Requirements

-You'll need Python 3.10+, and NumPy. (`pip install numpy`)
+- Python 3.10+
+- NumPy

 # Running a program